 #5 – Deductions for Self-Employed

 There are three types of self-employed tax deductions available.
-First, you can claim half of the self-employment tax paid as a deduction in your tax return.
-Second, you can claim any of the contributions to a self-employment retirement plan as a deduction from your income.
-Last, you can claim any of the premium paid for yourself and any of the dependents only up to the amount of business income.
+First, you can claim half of the self-employment taxSelf-employment TaxSelf-employment tax is the tax towards social security and Medicare, paid by a self-employed person who has net earnings of $400 or more for the concerned tax period towards the federal government reported through form 1040 schedule SE. paid as a deduction in your tax return.
+Second, you can claim any contributions to a self-employment retirement plan as a deduction from your income.
+Last, you can claim any of the premium paid for yourself and dependents only up to the amount of business income.

 #6 – Penalty on Early Withdrawal of Savings

-Suppose you invested a certain amount in Certificates of deposits but after some time you cashed the certificate before maturity.
-In this case, banks charge a certain amount of penalty on the early maturity of deposits.
+Suppose you invested a certain amount in Certificates of depositsCertificates Of DepositsA certificate of deposit (CD) is an investment instrument mostly issued by banks, requiring investors to lock in funds for a fixed term to earn high returns.
+CDs essentially require investors to set aside their savings and leave them untouched for a fixed period., but after some time, you cashed the certificate before maturity.
+In this case, banks charge a certain penalty on the early maturity of deposits.
 This penalty charged by a bank can be claimed as a deduction of your tax return.

 #7 – Alimony Paid

-This deduction is available for those cases where the divorce was final before 31 Dec 2018 and alimony decision was made.
-The amount of alimony you pay to your ex can be claimed as an above the line deduction from your income.
-On the other hand, the person receiving the alimony has to pay taxes on the amount received.
+This deduction is available for those cases where the divorce was final before 31 Dec 2018, and an alimony decision was made.
+The amount of alimony you pay to your ex can be claimed as an above-the-line deduction from your income.
+On the other hand, the person receiving the alimonyAlimonyAlimony is court-ordered financial support given to a spouse in case of divorce or separation and is given to the spouse with a lower level of income or no income at all. has to pay taxes on the amount received.
 The amount of alimony should not include child support expenses.

 #8 – IRA Deduction